dasebe/webtracereplay/README.md

 #### Start trace replaying and write throughput and delay measurements to through.log and histogram.log respectively

      client/client client.tr 20 127.0.0.1:7000 throughput.log histogram.log

+## Contributors are welcome

+Want to contribute?
+Great!
+We follow the [Github contribution work flow](https://help.github.com/articles/github-flow/).
+This means that submissions should fork and use a Github pull requests to get merged into this code base.

+If you come across a bug in webcachesim, please file a bug report by [creating a new issue](https://github.com/dasebe/webcachesim/issues/new).

+## References

+We ask academic works, which built on this code, to reference the AdaptSize paper:

+    AdaptSize: Orchestrating the Hot Object Memory Cache in a CDN Daniel S. Berger, Ramesh K. Sitaraman, Mor Harchol-Balter To appear in USENIX NSDI in March 2017.

+You can find more information on [USENIX NSDI 2017 here.](https://www.usenix.org/conference/nsdi17/technical-sessions)